Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Structure of the software

-\paragraph{Observation time criterion} The observation times for each source can vary between 20\,mins and 1\,h\,20\,mins.
-Considering that observation time is a good proxy for acceptance, the user can choose to favor the sources that can be observed the longest by setting the parameter \verb|strategy_obstime| to true.
+\paragraph{Observation time criterion} For the EUSO-SPB2 and PBR missions, the observation times for each source can vary between 20\,mins and 1\,h\,20\,mins, typically.
+The minimum observation times are obtained for sources crossing the FOV vertically, and are thus limited by the vertical extension of the FOV.
+The maximum times are related to sources displaying Earth-skimming trajectories, and in those cases several re-pointings are required to observe their full trajectories, as their observation is limited by the horizontal extension of the FOV.
+Given that observation time is a good proxy for acceptance, enabling \verb|strategy_obstime| favors sources with the largest available observation time within the mission window.

 \paragraph{Previous observation criterion} Some categories of transient sources could produce VHE neutrinos during extended periods of time, from days to months.
-In order to increase the total exposure for a few sources, the user can choose to prioritize sources that have been previously scheduled and observed.
-To do so, the parameter \verb|strategy_obsprev| can be set to true.
-The path to the previous observation schedule needs to be provided in the configuration file.
+To increase the total exposure for such sources, the parameter \verb|strategy_obsprev| allows prioritizing objects previously observed or scheduled.
+The path to the prior schedule must be specified in the configuration file.

-\paragraph{Additional parameters influencing the observation schedule} The time buffer \verb|rotation_time| accounts for the time required to re-point between two observations.
-Its default value is $10$~min.
-The time threshold \verb|min_obs_time| accounts for the minimum time during which a source can be observed in order to be scheduled.
-Its default value is $15$~min.